Dan2204/FlightSurety-Assignment/README.md

 Clone THIS repository first, then cd into the FlightSurety-Assignment project folder.<br/>

-Clone the FlightSurety_Dapp repository then cd into the <FLightSurety_Dapp> project folder and type: npm install<br/>
+Clone the FlightSurety_Dapp repository, then cd into the FLightSurety_Dapp project folder and type: npm install<br/>

 If you are using Ganache-ui, you won't need to change anything, but if using ganache cli, you will need to change the network in truffle-config.js and 2_deploy_contracts.js (in the migrations folder)<br/>